 "We find our true nature when we locate God's love within us and allow ourselves to be guided by it in all we endeavour to do.
 To grasp this, however tentatively, is to receive a sense of hope and purpose that is alluring, affirming and life-changing."

-He is well-known through participation in a number of organizations and causes in the wider community, and by continuing a long tradition of making the Cathedral available for many different kinds of civic and ecclesial events—including celebrating, honouring and upholding Indigenous Peoples.
-Since the Final Events of the Truth and Reconciliation Commission of Canada in 2015, he has actively encouraged the Cathedral to offer and host events to educate, inform and challenge the community concerning the TRC Calls to Action, and to build new and meaningful relationships with Indigenous People (especially with the local Algonquin Nation).
-He was invited to speak about reconciliation at the “Road to Warm Springs” National Consultation on Indigenous Anglican Self-Determination in Pinawa, Manitoba in 2017.
+He is well-known in the wider community through participation in a number of organizations and causes, and by continuing a long tradition of making the Cathedral available for many different kinds of civic and ecclesial events.
+Since the release of the Final Report of the Truth and Reconciliation Commission of Canada in 2015, he has actively encouraged the church to offer and host events to educate, inform and challenge the community concerning the TRC Calls to Action, and to build new and meaningful relationships with Indigenous Peoples, especially with the local Algonquin Nation.
+In 2018 he appointed Albert Dumont to be Algonquin Spiritual Teacher in Residence at the Cathedral.

 Bishop Shane has trained in mediation and reconciliation, and is an associate member of the Ontario Association of Family Mediators.
 He has established close connections with Coventry Cathedral (UK) and its ministry of reconciliation known as the Community of the Cross of Nails, an international peace and reconciliation network; and with Saint George’s Anglican Cathedral in Jerusalem, which is deeply committed to interfaith dialogue, peace, and reconciliation.
 He is the president of the Community of the Cross of Nails: Canada (the Canadian branch of Coventry’s network).